 While both compounds offer medical benefits, their effects and applications differ:

 Interestingly, the two molecules are nearly identical, differing by just a single carboxyl group.
-Their chemical formulas are almost the same separated by only one number.
+Their chemical formulas differ by just a single number, highlighting how small changes can create major differences in effect.

 THCa was first discovered in the late 1960s by Dr. Raphael Mechoulam, the legendary Israeli chemist often called the father of cannabis science.
 After isolating THC in 1965, Mechoulam and his team began mapping out other cannabinoids, eventually identifying it as the non-psychoactive, natural precursor to THC.

 This was a breakthrough for cannabis research.
-It confirm that THC is not directly produced by the plant, but rather synthesized through decarboxylation, it also opened the door to non-intoxicating therapeutic applications.
+It confirmed that the cannabis plant doesn’t directly produce THC—instead, THC forms through decarboxylation.
+This discovery also opened the door to therapeutic applications that don’t cause intoxication.

 “I think there should be more focus on the acidic precursors of THC and CBD – THCa and CBDA.
 Those molecules have low stability, and as a result, very little research has been done on them.
 But I think that they have big potential and should be studied more.” -Raphael Mechoulam, 2020